ipatch/dotfiles/README.md

 - [ ] #vim #neovim #nvim, specific, add or implement _goto definition_ function when editing homebrew formula files to have a go to definition when cursor is on a `depends_on` block, ie. open that respected formula file
 - [ ] display some sort message, alert, or menubar icon when caps lock is activated "for all that is sane" 👩🏻‍⚕️
 - [ ] [vnc viewer] using _vnc viewer.app_ on macos sucks when using an external mouse to scroll through the terminal history.
-    - is ther some setting where the sensitivity can be set, so scroll begins with one click of the mouse wheel.
+    - is there some setting where the sensitivity can be set, so scroll begins with one click of the mouse wheel.
 - [ ] #vim #nvim when toggling the tagbar <kbd>leader+\\</kbd> move the cursor/focus to the tagbar buffer automatically.
 - [ ] #tmux #fish possible to restore scroll back history after closing tmux server and terminal _alacritty_
 - [ ] #arch, set lshift+rshift to toggle caps-lock on/off